mithunkumarc/learning_node/expressjs/middleware/application_level_middleware/ReadMe.md

 #### 3. path specific middleware

-      app.use("/hello", (req, res, next) => {
+      // this middleware gets triggered only for path /hello app.use("/hello", (req, res, next) => {
         next(); //pass req to next callback or next request method
         // as there is no next callback, req goes to req method